Methodology FAQs: Our formulas, data sources and eligibility criteria

 Is there a list of available countries?

-See countries listed by data availability here.
+See countries listed by data availability in the Knowledge Base here

 Why is there a gap in streaming data for a specific country?